Find information about what we’ve done in the last several seasons, including operas, master works, symphonies, and contemporary music.

 Professor Lucien Needham took over the baton.
 The Symphony offered a Season format, including the Annual Family Concert, and introduced run-out performances to the surrounding communities.

-The Lethbridge Symphony Orchestra was formed.
+The Lethbridge Symphony was formed.
 Albert Rodnunsky served as its first conductor and Dr B Wayne Matkin served as its first president.